tc39/proposal-temporal/docs/plaindatetime.md

 **Parameters:**

-- `plainTime` (`Temporal.PlainTime` or plain object or string): The clock time that should replace the current clock time of `datetime`.
+- `plainTime` (optional `Temporal.PlainTime` or plain object or string): The clock time that should replace the current clock time of `datetime`.
   If omitted, the clock time of the result will be `00:00:00`.

 **Returns:** a new `Temporal.PlainDateTime` object which is the date indicated by `datetime`, combined with the time represented by `plainTime`.